simon-hirsch/bitepy/README.md

 ## Contribution

 We are happy about all forms of feedback and would like to hear from you, if you would like to contribute as well, or are interested in the underlying C++ source code of your simulation engine.
+If you want to clone the repository, do so at depth 1 with `git clone --depth 1 ...`, to avoid importing different versions of the C++ binary libaries.

 ## License